ljubmal/100-days-of-data-analytics/Progress.md

 **Today's topic**: Google Data Analytics materials

-**Today’s progress:** I read the study materials again, upload the materials for the first course, I have done exercises again.
+**Today’s progress:** From today, I'll repeat the material for Google Data Analytics Professional Certificate.
+I'll use my free time to commit myself to this track.
+Today I read about 6 steps of data analysis, data ecosystems, and the differences between data analysis and data science.
+I remind myself of 5 critical aspects of analytical thinking and what analytical skills mean.
+I read about spreadsheets, databases, and visualization tools.
+In the end, I read about fair practice in data analysis and the importance of an inclusive approach.

 ---
 📅 **Day 08:** Mart 01, 2023

 **Today's topic**: Google Data Analytics course 2, week 1 & 2 materials.

-Today’s progress: Today I read about data analyst job, problem solving using strategical thinking, what are steps that data analysts use to solve business problem.
+**Today’s progress**: Today I read about data analyst job, problem solving using strategical thinking, what are steps that data analysts use to solve business problem.
 I've also read about 6 problem types, asking the SMART questions, and how to avoid leading, close-ended and vague questions.
 I read about reports and dashboards and find some very interesting solutions online.
 Also, learned about metrics, return of investments and customer rates.
 Later I remind myself of working with big data and its specifics.

 ---
 📅 **Day 09 and 10:** Mart 05 and 06, 2023